bhisaac/5eFP/5eFP-SRD.md

 |3⛁|-|-|Your base Defense while wearing light armor becomes 10 + DEX + LEVEL.|
 |3⛁|-|-|You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.|

+## Defensive Duelist (Encounter, Reaction)

+_Prerequisite: DEX +1 or higher_

+Whenever another creature hits you with a melee attack while you wield a weapon without the two-handed property with which you are proficient, you add LEVEL to your Defense for that attack, potentially causing the attack to miss you.

 ## Otherworldly Invocation

-_Spellcasting or Pact Magic feature_
+_Prerequisite: spellcasting or Pact Magic feature_

-You learn one Eldritch Invocation option from the warlock class through your study of arcane lore or an encounter with an otherworldly patron that invests a degree of power within you.
+You learn one Eldritch Invocation option from the warlock class through your study of arcane lore or an encounter with an otherworldly patron who invests a degree of power within you.
 If the invocation has a prerequisite of any kind, you can choose that invocation only if you're a warlock who meets the prerequisite.

 You can replace the invocation with another one from the warlock class whenever you gain a level.